3geek14/Realms/Omnibus.md

 ## 1.5: Alcohol Policy ## {#alcohol-policy}

 Alcohol is not permitted unless explicitly allowed by the Event Holder.
-An event advertised as damp or wet is informing attendants that alcohol is allowed in accordance with state and federal laws.
+An event advertised as damp or wet is informing attendants that alcohol is allowed[, subject to]{.new} state and federal laws.

 # 2: Core Rules # {#core-rules}